What other things should a prospective new client know or consider?

 I price by the complexity of the return and the forms involved.
 I also assume that everyone is giving me information in wonderfully organized form.
 I simply don’t have time to add up receipts during tax season.
-If you’ve enjoyed reading this website and my incredibly entertaining and witty style, show up my office with a box of receipts you expect to add up (even if you expect to sit there and add them up in front of me) and watch my charming disposition immediately.
+If you’ve enjoyed reading this website and my incredibly entertaining and witty style, show up my office with a box of receipts that you expect me to add up (even if you expect to sit there and add them up in front of me) and watch my charming disposition disappear immediately.
 Go ahead, I dare you.

 How do you take your coffee?

 First time clients, just skip to the next question, but I self-medicate in a big way with caffeine.
 (My desk can get littered with empty coffee cups and diet coke cans).
 A few of my long standing clients will bring me coffee to the appointment and it is always welcome.
 I drink any of the following: Iced Coffee with milk (no sweetener) from Dunkin’ or Starbucks, Hot medium with cream and one splenda from Dunkin’, Iced Macchiato with milk no flavor or sugar from Dunkin, Hot dark roast with cream one splenda from Starbucks.